flolu/centsideas/README.md

 - `yarn` to install all necessary dependencies for local development
 - `yarn dev` to start all backend services locally (gateway is available under http://localhost:3000)
-- `yarn client:start` to start the frontend application (live url is printed in logs)
+- `yarn client:start` to start the frontend application (live at http://localhost:5432)
 - `yarn test` to run all unit tests

 ## Requirements